Marcus Semien Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

+- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.

-- The Tigers' 4.43 team ERA ranks 19th among all league pitching staffs.
+- The Tigers' 4.44 team ERA ranks 20th across all MLB pitching staffs.

-- Tigers pitchers combine to surrender 66 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- The Tigers rank 22nd in baseball in home runs allowed (67 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.